Why set up a Notification Channel?

 1. Your organisation has at least 50 employees

 Organisations that employ 50 or more employees must have a channel for reporting observed malpractice and irregularities.
-Smaller organisations can implement the channel voluntarily and demonstrate their responsibility.
+Smaller organisations can implement the channel voluntarily and demonstrate their sustainability.

 icon1